WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal

 \section{Problem Formulation}

 The STF problem for estimating daily 10 m LST can be formulated as follows.
-Let \( X_1 \), \( X_2 \), and \( X_3 \) denote RS satellites offering complementary spatial and temporal characteristics.
-We define \( r_s(\cdot) \) as the spatial resolution function where lower values indicate finer spatial detail, and \( r_t(\cdot) \) as the temporal resolution function where lower values indicate more frequent acquisitions.
-Let \( \mathrm{TIR}(\cdot) \) be a predicate function returning \texttt{true} if the RS satellite provides TIR bands.
-The conditions defined in Equation \ref{eq:X} must be satisfied.
+Let \( X_1 \), \( X_2 \), and \( X_3 \) denote three RS satellites with complementary spatial and temporal resolutions.
+We define $r_s(\cdot)$ and $r_t(\cdot)$ as the spatial and temporal resolution functions, respectively, and \( \mathrm{TIR}(\cdot) \) as a binary indicator that equals $1$ if the RS satellite provides TIR observations and $0$ otherwise.
+The following conditions in Equation \ref{eq:X} must hold.

-In our setup, \( X_1 \) corresponds to Terra MODIS, which provides daily LST at 1 km spatial resolution, \( X_2 \) refers Landsat 8, which offers LST at 30 m with a 16-day revisit cycle, and \( X_3 \) denotes Sentinel-2, which delivers SR data at 10 m with a 5-day revisit.
-These choices satisfy the conditions in Equation~\ref{eq:X} and are summarized in Table~\ref{tab:lstsat1}.
-Note that this formulation remains general and can be extended to any other RS missions as long as the conditions in Equation~\ref{eq:X} are met.
+In our configuration, \( X_1 \) corresponds to Terra MODIS (1 km, 1 day), \( X_2 \) to Landsat 8 (30 m, 16 days), and \( X_3 \) to Sentinel-2 (10 m, 5 days), as summarized in Table~\ref{tab:Xconfiguration}.
+This formulation is general and can be extended to other RS missions that meet the conditions in Equation~\ref{eq:X}.